purejosh/enderswords/README.md

 ## Download

-Get the latest download for your mod loader at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/enderswords-fabric-forge).
+Get the latest download for your mod loader at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/enderswords-fabric-forge) or [Modrinth](https://modrinth.com/mod/enderswords).

 ## Issues or Suggestions